thenick775/react-ios-pwa-prompt-ts/README.md

 # react-ios-pwa-prompt-ts

-Forked with care from [react-ios-pwa-prompt](https://github.com/chrisdancee/react-ios-pwa-prompt), this package is revamped using Vite, Styled Components, and TypeScript.
+Forked with care from [react-ios-pwa-prompt](https://github.com/chrisdancee/react-ios-pwa-prompt), this package is revamped using Vite, Emotion, and TypeScript.

 ## Summary